tjreese90/AI-Quiz-Web-App/README.md

 # AI-Quiz-Web-App
-Custom AI quiz, based on the topic you choose.
+Custom AI quiz, based on the topic you ask.